Gambling laws in Czech Republic

 Yes.

-The Gambling Act requires the operators to meet the financial stability requirement.
+The Gambling Act requires operators to meet the financial stability requirement.
 This requirement is met by an operator whose: (i) own capital, less the outstanding part of the share issue price and any outstanding premiums outside the share capital, is at least CZK 50,000,000 and exceeds the amount of debts if the result for the current financial year and the result for previous years is negative; and (ii) the assets, less the security deposit, long-term receivables and long-term financial assets, are at least CZK 50,000,000.

 2.6 Can management include foreign individuals?